rmff/formcache/README.md

 # jQuery Form Cache

-Fork of Form Cache v0.0.3 by Fengyuan Chen https://github.com/fengyuanchen/formcache
+Forked from Form Cache v0.0.3 by Fengyuan Chen https://github.com/fengyuanchen/formcache

-Demo by Fengyuan Chen
+Demo by Fengyuan Chen (v0.0.3) https://fengyuanchen.github.io/formcache/
-https://fengyuanchen.github.io/formcache/

 Added option to do not cache to some fields